Age Verification

 ProducerTenuta San Guido

-Quietly, elegantly and almost involuntarily, the Incisa della Rocchetta family set to release the wine that would revolutionise the Italian wine scene creating a totally new genre: the Super-Tuscan.
-Tenuta San Guido is now a legendary estate and was first planted in the 1940s by the Marchese Mario Incisa della Rocchetta, who noted the similarity between Bolgheri’s terroir and that of the Graves.
-When, in 1968, Sassicaia was finally commercially released, it took the fine wine world by storm.
-Cementing its iconic status, in 1994 it was granted its own appellation – Bolgheri Sassicaia DOC.
+Quietly, elegantly, and almost unintentionally, the Incisa della Rocchetta family released the wine that would revolutionise the Italian wine scene, creating an entirely new category: the Super-Tuscan.
+Tenuta San Guido is now a legendary estate, first planted in the 1940s by Marchese Mario Incisa della Rocchetta, who recognised the similarity between Bolgheri’s terroir and that of the Graves.
+When Sassicaia was finally released commercially in 1968, it took the world of fine wine by storm.
+Cementing its iconic status, it was granted its own appellation - Bolgheri Sassicaia DOC - in 1994.

 See More